An 8-session program that teaches kids to think through hard problems — through hands-on problem solving, not lectures.

 Spotting the pattern others missed.

-Max 6 students · dedicated instructor · same 8-session arc, calibrated to younger reasoners.
+Kept deliberately small · dedicated instructor · same 8-session arc, calibrated to younger reasoners.

 Blaze Track